Ejostol/Falling-Stands-/paper.md

 ### Historical and Cultural Landscapes

-Sugi was planted for its millennial-old cultural history, quality of timber, speed of growth, and suitability to the climate across the Japanese archipelago. _Nihon Shoki_, the second oldest Japanese historical record that dates from 720 CE, is the earliest written source that mentions this forest species.
+*Sugi* was planted for its millennial-old cultural history, quality of timber, speed of growth, and suitability to the climate across the Japanese archipelago. [_Nihon Shoki_][https://books.google.com/books?id=1IJrNAKBpycC&pg=PA299#v=onepage&q&f=false], the second oldest Japanese historical record that dates from 720 CE, is the earliest written source that mentions this forest species.
 It refers to Susanoo, a multifaceted deity, who created trees—including Cryptomeria japonica from his hair, noting that it is an excellent material for building ships.[^6][^7]

 <param ve-image
        label="Zen garden at Ryoan-ji, with two prominent Cryptomeria visible just beyond the garden’s enclosed courtyard, demarcating the boundary of the sacred space.
 Image by authors, 2019."